MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 Power BI builds on this very strong foundation.
 It uses the same security stack that earned Azure the right to serve and protect the world’s most sensitive data, and it integrates with the most advanced information protection and compliance tools of Microsoft 365.
 On top of these, it delivers security through multi-layered security measures, resulting in end-to-end protection designed to deal with the unique challenges of the cloud era.

 To provide an end-to-end solution for protecting sensitive assets, the product team needed to address challenging customer concerns on multiple simultaneous fronts:
-* *How can we control who can connect, where they can connect from, and how they can connect?
+* *How do we control who can connect, where they connect from, and how they connect?
 How we can control the connections?*
 * *How is the data stored?* *How is it encrypted?* *What controls do I have on my data?*
-* *How can I control and protect my sensitive data?* *How do I ensure this data cannot leak outside the organization?*
+* *How do I control and protect my sensitive data?* *How do I ensure this data cannot leak outside the organization?*
 * *How do I audit who conducts what operations?* *How do I react quickly if there's suspicious activity on the service?*

 This article provides a comprehensive answer to all these questions.
 It starts with an overview of the service architecture and explains how the main flows in the system work.
 It then moves on to describe how users authenticate to Power BI, how data connections are established, and how Power BI stores and moves data through the service.
 The last section discusses the security features that allow you, as the service admin, to protect your most valuable assets.